 Note: this tutorial builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials in this series you should read those first.

 In the first tutorial, we learned how to open a window in SDL2.
 We're now ready to do something a little more interesting: moving the player.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter03 to run the code.

 A 1280 x 720 window will open, coloured a light shade of blue.
 A spaceship sprite will also be shown, as in the screenshot above.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 Close the window by clicking on the window's close button.